-Slippers – The floors are wooden at The Dandelion Hideaway but can be cold so make sure you remember to take some slippers.
+Slippers – The floors are often wooden but can be cold so make sure you remember to take some slippers.

-Coats and Waterproof – We probably took too much on the wet weather front, but at the same time the twins wore everything because it was a super wet weekend!
-As well as a lightweight and a warm coat, we also took the twins snowsuits and all in one waterproofs too.
-The twins loved jumping in the puddles and mud and this was the place to do it, so by having all of the above, it meant it didn’t matter when things got wet.
+Coats and Waterproof – We probably always take too much on the wet weather front, but at the same time you always have to go prepared.
+We tend to pack a wet weather bag, pop it in the roof box and only get it out if needed.
+As well as a lightweight and a warm coat, we also take the all in one waterproofs too.
+The girls love jumping in the puddles and mud so they just keep clothing cleaner for a little longer!

-Although you don’t need to take bedding for the beds, you do need to take it if your little ones are still in cots.
-We really wrapped the girls up at bedtime and it paid off because they slept 7-7!
+Although you don’t need to take bedding for the beds, you do need to take it if your little ones are still in cots, and therefor I will include it in my packing list for glamping.
+We really used to wrap the girls up at bedtime and it paid off because they slept 7-7!

 Snuggle Sac – A Snuggle Sac is a 5.2 tog a specialist sleeping bag designed to replace conventional bedding and can be used every night whether at home or away.
 Perfect for camping, glamping, holidays or a cosy night at home.
 The twins loved snuggling into their sacs every night and they kept them super warm.

-The Dandelion Hideaway do provide oil and candle lamps which I loved, but a torch or two is useful for popping to the loo in the evenings or trying to find something in your bag.
+Some glamping sites do provide oil and candle lamps which I love, but a torch or two is useful for popping to the loo in the evenings or trying to find something in your bag.